ewandennis/d3-daily-patterns/README.md

 ## Daily Patterns: A Simple Recurring Event Visualisation

+This is a simple cyclic visualisation for recurring event visualisation.

+### Sample Dataset

 <img src="sample.png" width="350" alt="Daily Patterns Example">

+This example shows my daughter's sleeping and feeding patterns over the first 6 months of her life.
+Each revolution on the chart is a single 24-hour day, each black arc a sleep period and each red arc a feeding event.

-You can view the content of this repo live [here](http://ewandennis.github.io/d3-daily-patterns/).
+You can view the contents of this repo live [here](http://ewandennis.github.io/d3-daily-patterns/).

 ### Installation